kwitherstine/vx-demo-files-master/README.md

-kevtest

-This is a collection of configurations for network devices.

 This is an everyday basic 4 node BGP based Ansible automation demo.
 Requirements are a management VM, 4 Cumulus VX VM's configured as 2 leaf and 2 spine.
 Runs on VirtualBox.